Angle Icon

 A medical history form is typically completed during a patient’s first visit or when updating their health records.
 It helps clinicians assess risk factors, plan treatments, and coordinate care more effectively.

-What to include
+What to include in a medical history form

 A comprehensive medical history form should capture: